 Credit is a necessary tool that helps you manage many common life tasks, such as paying for a car, affording a house, financing a business, and more.
-To qualify for credit, you must have a decent credit rating, or credit score.
+To qualify for a credit, you must have a decent credit rating or credit score.
 Credit bureaus determine your credit score based on your payment history.
 The longer history you have of paying your bills, the more opportunity you have to build credit.
 Good credit scores range between 660 to 900, and lenders consider credit scores above 725 to be excellent.
 If you pay your bills on time and don’t take out more debt than you can handle, chances are you’ll have good credit.
 If you have bad credit, you might have trouble applying for a loan with a reasonable interest rate.

 What is a bad credit score?

 Lenders consider credit scores below 520 to be bad credit scores, and scores under 660 aren’t as bad.
 They often result in less favourable loan terms and higher interest rates.

 Since credit bureaus do not share the formulas they use to calculate credit scores, it’s impossible to know specific details about what actions result in credit score changes.
 However, there are a few known factors that affect credit score.

 Your credit history is your track record for paying debt.
 This includes making your mortgage payments, paying your utility bills, making minimum payments on your credit card, missed loan payments, or loans sent to collection agencies.

 Your credit utilization encompasses how much of your available credit you consistently use.
 You must use your available credit without bringing your loan too close to the credit limit.
 This is also known as a debt to credit ratio.
 If you have various forms of credit reaching their limits, it can negatively affect your score.

 New Credit Inquiries